 Our yoga studio was born out of the desire to share the transformative teachings of yoga with others.
-Yoga has touched and improved my life in so many ways.
-I came to it feeling anxious, with a bad back and scoliosis, but thanks to yoga, my back has improved enormously.
+Yoga has touched my life in so many ways.
+I came to it feeling anxious, with a bad back and scoliosis.
+Thanks to yoga, my back has improved enormously.
 In fact it has never been better and I have even grown taller!
-I don’t tend to worry about things that are out of my control any more and I’ve learned to trust life and go with the flow.
+I don’t tend to worry about things that are out of my control any more and I’ve learned to trust life and go with the inevitable ups and downs, without clinging and controlling.
 I want others to benefit from yoga too and pass on what I have learned so far.
 My mission is to create a safe, nourishing space and a community, a sangha, for like minded people.
 Space to grow, heal, come together, be ourselves, share and support each other.
 I am delighted to introduce it to you.

 Yoga Tree Studio is a private, modern, light and airy space, dedicated to the practice of yoga, meditation, health and well being.

 Most people lead very busy lives, with little or no time for themselves.
 Yoga Tree Studio is a tranquil, peaceful oasis of calm.
-Surrounded by trees and a beautiful garden, you can hear the birds singing outside.
+Surrounded by trees and a beautiful garden, you can hear the birds singing outside and even see them feeding from a bird table while balancing in your tree pose.
 Being closer to nature, in a clean, warm and safe environment is the perfect setting to nurture your body, calm the busy mind and soothe the soul.
 Coming for a yoga class here gives you a chance to spent some time away from the hustle and bustle of modern day life and reconnect with yourself.
+As one of my students put it, coming to class is like being on a mini retreat.

 The studio accommodates up to 12 students, keeping classes small and friendly.
 It is kept warm by an underfloor heating, greatly appreciated in the colder months.
-It is fully equipped with non slip, extra large studio mats, bolsters, blankets, eye bags, belts, blocks and yoga chairs.
-Therefore you don’t need to bring anything, unless you’d like to use your own yoga mat and a blanket for relaxation at the end.
-There is a separate room where you can get changed if coming straight from work.
-We also have a small kitchen where you can share a cup of herbal tea with your fellow students after class.
+We have the use of many yoga props, non slip, extra large studio mats, bolsters, blankets, eye bags, belts, blocks and yoga chairs.
+You don’t need to bring anything, unless you’d like to use your own yoga mat and a blanket for relaxation at the end.
+If coming straight from work, we have a separate room, where you can get change and leave your belongings and a small kitchen to share a cup of herbal tea with your fellow students after class.

 The studio is located on the outskirts of Thanet in Kent, near the town of Birchington on Sea.
 Click here for directions.
 There is plenty of free parking on the drive, right outside the studio.